More Than 93.1% of Our DUI Cases Have Resulted in No Conviction Over the Past 13 Years

 Defending against a vehicular homicide charge in Atlanta requires a detailed and strategic approach.
 These cases are often built on multiple layers of evidence, and each layer must be carefully examined.

-The Legal Process After an Arrest
+The Legal Process After a Vehicular Homicide Arrest

 After an arrest for vehicular homicide in Georgia, the case will move through several stages.
 Understanding this process can help reduce uncertainty and allow you to prepare effectively.

-• Arraignment
+Arraignment

 The formal reading of charges where the defendant enters a plea.
+Vehicular homicide is prosecuted in Superior Court.

-• Negotiations
+Negotiations

-• Trial
+Trial

 If the case proceeds to trial, both sides present evidence and arguments before a judge or jury.
+We prepare thoroughly for every stage of trial, including challenging expert witnesses, cross-examining officers, and presenting our own independent experts.

 Common Mistakes to Avoid After a Vehicular Homicide Charge

-After being charged with vehicular homicide in Atlanta, Georgia, the decisions you make in the days and weeks that follow can significantly impact your case.
+After being charged with vehicular homicide in Atlanta, the decisions you make in the days and weeks that follow can significantly impact your case.
 Many individuals unintentionally harm their defense by taking actions that seem harmless but can later be used against them in court.

 One of the most common mistakes is speaking to law enforcement without legal representation.
 Even if you believe you are helping your situation, statements made during questioning can be misunderstood or taken out of context.
 It is always in your best interest to exercise your right to remain silent until you have consulted with an attorney.